CarolinaFledgling/react-pratice-task-1/README.md

 # Simply React app

+In  this project, I intend to practice the best way to build React app

+This project is divided into 2 branches : main and study-reducer

-In that small project I wanted to practice all these core patterns and concepts that are important for React, like components, props, state, lifting state, styling…
+On branch main I am building a project to practice all these core patterns and concepts that are important for React, like components, props, state, lifting state, styling…

 - where we create a bunch of reused components, 🚀